Milan Smiljanić: Gençlerbirliği

 On 29 May 2013, it was announced that Gençlerbirliği S.K. had agreed terms with Smiljanić to sign him as a free agent.
 He appeared in only four competitive games during his spell, his Süper Lig debut coming on 19 October 2013 in a 1–3 home loss against Kasımpaşa SK.

 Smiljanić was released on 30 June 2015.

 Later years

 On 30 July 2015, Smiljanić joined Maccabi Netanya F.C. on a 1+1 contract.
 He left Israel the following 9 August, moving alongside countryman Nebojša Marinković to A-League club Perth Glory FC.
 On 16 February 2017, he left the latter via mutual termination of his contract to explore opportunities in Asia.

 On 15 June 2017, Smiljanić returned to the Israeli Premier League and signed with newly promoted Hapoel Ashkelon FC.

 Partizan, Take Three

 In June 2018, Smiljanić returned to his original club for the third time, committing to a two-year contract.
-In June 2019, he was appointed Partizan Belgrade Vice-captain.
+In June 2019, he was appointed vice-captain of Partizan.